 - to consider the effects of lingering diaspora.

-Equitarn are tall and muscular, easily mistaken for a human or bannyr if not for their distinct equine features.
-Much like horses, some are naturally thick-limbed and solid, while others are lean and statuesque—even as they tower over most other humanoids.
+Equitarn are gigantic, barrel-chested humanoids, taller even than jotun and bannyr at their largest.
+Much like horses, some are naturally thick-limbed and solid, while others are lean and statuesque—even as they tower over most other folk.
 Sex seems to have little influence on their size or weight.

-Equitarn have broadly human faces, but with a broad, high bridge to the nose, and an elongated jaw that’s almost a muzzle.
+Equitarn have human-like faces, but with a broad, high bridge to the nose, and an elongated jaw that’s almost—but not quite—a muzzle.
 They have short, smooth coats that display various equine patterns, and mane-like hair on a scalp that reaches down the neck, even to the shoulders.
 Their hides and manes come in any colour found among horses, and they typically have yellow, orange or deep brown eyes.

-Naturally hardy and endurant, equitarn usually opt for minimalistic clothing that does not hamper movement.
+Naturally hardy, equitarn usually opt for simple, sparse clothing that does not hamper movement.
 They rarely choose to wear armour, but when they do it resembles horse barding—though rare is the equitarn who will willingly serve as a mount.
 Their fingers and toes are capped with hard keratin not unlike a hoof, so they often go barefoot in any terrain.